• Skip to main content

 With all respect to John Calvin, reading some of that makes me sick.
 (And the irony that I’m in a denomination that heralds Calvin and named their college after him is not lost on me.
 No longer, praise the Lord.)

-Wade shares a great story from another post called Do You Define “Church” the Way the Bible Defines It?
+Wade shares a great story in Do You Define “Church” the Way the Bible Defines It?
 This is an excellent post and if you only take one link, take this one for the biblical insights if offers.
 Here is a little story from the post:

 I taught Wednesday night that Paul states the Judaizers beliefs about women in I Corinthians 14:34-35 to only refute it.
 In other words, the “women keep silent” passage is not God’s commandment, but it is the Judaizers corrupt teaching.
 I showed them additional internal evidence that identifies this as false Judaizer teaching, including the Greek conjunction prior to verse 36, the absence of quotations in the original Greek which caused many translators to be unable to identify the verses as from another, and the important verses before and after the text that shows Paul’s teaching that corrects the Judaizers’ false beliefs.
 I then spent the remaining few minutes of the Bible study reviewing the overwhelming number of verses, including those from Paul’s own letters, which are diametrically opposed to the principles taught by the Judaizers.
 If you think I Corinthians 14:33-35 is from God and not the Judaizers, then you will have a hard time explaining how the rest of the Word of God contradicts the teaching of I Corinthians 14:34-35.